LearnYouSomeComputer/Tools-For-Programming/14-Typesetting-with-LaTeX.md

 You can also put text in a monospaced font: `\texttt{I am a robot}` renders like \texttt{I am a robot}.

-Last but not least,URLs and hyperlinks can be added.
+Last but not least, URLs and hyperlinks can be added.
 For this, you need the `hyperref` package, which provides several commands.
 The `\url` command prints a URL in monospaced font; you use it like so: `\url{http://www.funroll-loops.info/}`.
 The `\href` command lets you add hyperlinks: `\href{http://url.com}{displayed, underlined text}` makes the text clickable